-Rose Petal and Thyme Honey and Year of Faith
+St. Rose Duchesne, Rose Petal and Thyme Honey

-The month of February is dedicated to St. Rose Philippine Duchesne.
+Today is the feast day of St. Rose Philippine Duchesne.
 She was born in Grenoble France to a wealthy and political family.
 She was baptised in the Church of St Lois and received the name Philip, the Apostle and Rose of Lima, she became the first Saint of the New Continent.

 She was educated in the convent of the Visitations in Grenoble.
 This is also where she joined the convent at the age of 19 against her parents wishes.
 At first they were angry but they began to get used to the idea of her becoming a nun.
 In 1792 during the French Revolution her convent was dispersed and she returned home to her family.

 After the Revolutionary War, her convent was regrouped into the Society of the Sacred Heart.
 Rose became a postulant in December 1804.
 She made her final vows in 1805.